hetu-project/hetu-chain/README.md

 ## Documentation

-Our documentation is hosted in a [separate repository](https://github.com/hetu-project/docs) and can be found at [docs.hetu.org](https://docs.hetu.org).
+Our documentation is hosted in a [separate repository](https://github.com/hetu-project/docs).
 Head over there and check it out.

 **Note**: Requires [Go 1.20+](https://golang.org/dl/)